Masters by Coursework

 A Masters degree is a great way for practising engineers (and graduates) to give their education, and career prospects, a power boost.
 If you’re looking to crack that glass ceiling, or simply wanting to move into a more technology management-focused role, why not consider a Master of Engineering Science from UNSW School of Mechanical and Manufacturing Engineering.

-To be eligible to start a Master of Engineering Science program you need to have a recognised four-year Bachelor degree in an appropriate area of engineering with an Honours 2/2 or equivalent or an average of 65% in performance over the final two years of that degree.
+To be eligible to start a Master of Engineering Science program you need to have a four-year Bachelor degree with an Honours II/2 (or equivalent) or hold a Graduate Diploma of Engineering with at least a credit average, from a recognised institution in a relevant engineering discipline.

 The School of Mechanical and Manufacturing Engineering at UNSW offers two specialisations within the Engineering Science program: